Pedro-Souza/value-coins/README.md

 ### Value Coins

-This is a simple project maded in typescript for consume the Poloniex API, through this project you can get the value of cryptocoins.
+This is a simple project maded in typescript for consume the Poloniex API and Bittrex, through this project you can get the value of cryptocoins.

 Start your project using this command: